 Potted plant containers create interest and draw our attention.
 And when grouped in strategic places, they break the monotony of a street to establish an ambient scene.

-When matched with the theme of your restaurant, plant displays can improve branding and act as a straightforward focal point in which to attract focus for displaying signage, the front doors, or patio entrance.
+When matched with the theme of your business, plant displays can improve branding and act as a straightforward focal point in which to attract focus for displaying signage, the front doors, or patio entrance.

 Speaking about winter in specific, these advantages are all amplified with use of the colourful winter plants we listed above!